Wajeed-msft/OfficeDocs-SkypeForBusiness/Teams/apps-update-experience.md

 ## Conditions when an app update requires consent

 Apps update on their own if there's no change in functionality or request for organization's data.
-When one or more of the following changes are made to an app, it doesn't update on its own, unless an admin installed or pinned it.
+When one or more of the following changes are made to an app, it doesn't update on its own.
 However, users may receive a notification to update an app if their consent is required and the app doesn't auto-update.
 Users can provide consent by selecting [`Update` option displayed in Teams](#update-to-new-version-by-users-and-admins).

 * Add a bot or change the ID of the bot using the `botId` property.
 * Change the `isNotificationOnly` property of an existing bot that changes the bot's notifications.